U.S. retail sales rebound on autos, building materials

 The lowest unemployment rate in nearly 49 years is boosting wages, with annual wage growth recording its biggest increase in 9-1/2 years in October.
 Jobs market strength was underscored by a separate report from the Labor Department on Thursday showing a marginal increase in the number of Americans filing for unemployment benefits last week.

+“Solid job growth and wage increases are the main sources of support for consumer spending and so far, so good,” said Jennifer Lee, a senior economist at BMO Capital Markets in Toronto.

 Strong domestic demand and a tightening labor market support views that the Federal Reserve will increase interest rates in December for the fourth time this year.
-The U.S. central bank last Thursday kept rates unchanged, but noted that the labor market “continued to strengthen and...economic activity has been rising at a strong rate.”
+The U.S. central bank last Thursday kept rates unchanged, but noted that data “indicates that the labor market has continued to strengthen and that economic activity has been rising at a strong rate.”

-The dollar held at higher levels against a basket of currencies after Thursday’s data, while U.S. Treasury yields fell.
+The dollar was trading higher against a basket of currencies after Thursday’s data, while U.S. Treasury yields fell.

 The trend in retail sales, if sustained, could keep the economy on a solid growth path even as business investment is slowing, the trade deficit is expected to deteriorate further and the housing market continues to weaken.